 The following are the most common engineering concerns related to electrical charging of a spacecraft:

 Surface charging due to charge accumulation on spacecraft surface is a potential cause of spacecraft anomalies.
-High levels of differential potential may lead to ESDs which may couple to spacecraft electronics and damage electronic components.
-Initial ESDs may also trigger the generation of secondary arcs on high voltage systems.
+High levels of differential potential can lead to ESDs which can couple to spacecraft electronics and damage electronic components.
+Initial ESDs can also trigger the generation of secondary arcs on high voltage systems.
 Several occurrences of permanent solar array power loss in space are believed to be related to such phenomena.

 Internal charging due to penetrating electrons is another cause of spacecraft anomalies.
-ESDs may be generated within the spacecraft Faraday cage and in close proximity to vulnerable components.
+ESDs can be generated within the spacecraft Faraday cage and in close proximity to vulnerable components.

 Current leakage affects exposed high voltage systems which can experience significant power loss due to current leakage sustained by freely moving particles (from the plasma or photo-electrons).